AntonioLanderos/tc2037/Evidence1/README.md

   'Test *1* passed'
   'Test *2* passed'
   etc.
   (The text marked in *italics* represents an iterator that goes through the array of inputs and a counter that checks if they pass the tests)

+  ## Test cases
+  The Python script tests a set of input strings against the regular expression pattern. <br>
+  To run the tests, execute the Python script.
+The script will parse each input string and print whether it is accepted by the regex pattern.
+It will also count the number of tests that passed.

 # Analysis
 The implementation utilizes Python's regular expression library (re) to parse input strings according to the defined rules of the Chakobsa language.
 Here's an analysis of the implementation: